wbushey/wbushey.github.io/_posts/2011-09-02-a-national-priority-of-clear-notice.md

 > </p>

 <p class="MsoQuote">
   A year and a half ago, Alan Siegel described in less than 5 minutes why the problems of privacy and consumer trust run rampant on the Internet.
-That legalese that every website presents you doesn&#8217;t actually inform you of anything.
+That legalese that every website presents you doesn't actually inform you of anything.
 It is a tool of websites to obtain legal authorizations and protection.
 </p>

 <!--copy and paste-->